EsauRoiDesBarbus/EclipseCPPBackEnd/README.md

 This project is an algorithm to solve Eclipse battles.
 **Input**: list of ships and battle modifiers of the attacker, list of ships and battle modifiers of the defender.
 **Output**: win chance of the attacker, survival chance of each ship.
-It is assumed that stalemates are wins for the defender, hence win chance of the defender is=1-win chance of the defender.
+It is assumed that stalemates are wins for the defender, hence win chance of the defender is=1-win chance of the attacker.
 The survival chance of a ship type is an array, the first float is the survival chance of the last ship of that type to die, which is also the probability of 1 ship of that type or more surviving; the second float is the survival chance of the second to last ship to die, which is also the probability of 2 ships or more surviving; and so on...

 Flow: